slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_13-14_BAMA_vs_DUKE.md

 Based on the composite metrics for each individual match:
 - Duke should win 4 or more singles matches _99%_ of the time.
-- Alabama should win 4 or more singles matches _0%_ of the time.
+- Alabama should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _1%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Duke wins the doubles point, their chances of winning the dual improve to _100%_.
+- If Duke wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If Alabama wins the doubles point, their chances of winning the dual improve to _1%_.
+- If Alabama wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------